sourcegraph/about/handbook/product/design/index.md

 - #design channel or @design-team on Slack

+## Working with design / requesting design work

+Working with design should feel fluid, you should be able to open an issue or bring up a concern in slack, and receive actionable feedback: either implementable, or a call to explore further.

+You should also not feel limited to words, images (sketches, or references made by editing the broswer DOM) are also encouraged.

+### GitHub Design Priorities project

+Design Team uses this board for managing current and future work, design debt and work requests.

+Columns:

+- Design debt - issues connected to design debt that haven't been scheduled yet
+- **Backlog** - issues that need design work but don't have any development resources allocated and haven't been scheduled yet
+- **Coming soon** - no designer assigned yet, development resources have been allocated.
+Add **design deadline** to the issue, if possible
+- **Up next** - designer assigned, design work scheduled
+- In progress - ongoing design work
+- QA - design work done, designer is assisting the implementation
+- Measure success - design shipped, designer is working with the bizops team to analyse the impact
+- Done - success measured, all work done

+### GitHub design labels

+- **needs-design** - for design work requests - add to 'design priorities' project, add a deadline, if possible..
+- **design** - for design-oriented issues.
+This label should be mostly used by designers
+- **design-debt** - for issues connected to the design debt.

+### Requesting design work

+If you need some design help:

+- add the tag **needs-design** to your GitHub issue
+- you can assign one of the designers, if you already know who will take care of the issue
+- add your issue to the **[design priorities project]**(https://github.com/orgs/sourcegraph/projects/66)
+- assign your issues to one of the columns - (see the 'GitHub Design Priorities project' section above for details)

+Please, make it clear how urgent the issue is (adding the deadline is encouraged) and if development resources have been allocated.
+It is important to focus design team's attention on the work that can be implemented soon.

+Use #design Slack channel for any urgent matters or questions.

 ## Lean UX design and velocity

 Sourcegraph ships.
 It has achieved product-market fit by hiring customer-focused employees, being truly agile in how it designs and develops features and by putting product in user’s hands and collecting feedback and usage metrics.